heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ.

+moves at the speed of thought towards a sky, full of unfamiliar suns and welcoming in its infinitude.

 <!--Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
 Ellen leaves her new friends by the breakwater and returns to the tunnels beneath